wkumari/draft-vandergaast-edns-client-subnet/README.md

-   If the Stub Resolver requests additional privacy via a SOURCE NETMASK that is shorter than the maximum cacheable SCOPE NETMASK that the Recursive Resolver allows, the Recursive Resolver SHOULD issue the query with its longer SCOPE NETMASK.
+   If the Stub Resolver requests additional privacy via a SOURCE NETMASK that is shorter than the maximum cacheable SCOPE NETMASK that the

-6.2.
-Generating a Response

-   When a query containing an edns-client-subnet option is received, an Authoritative Nameserver supporting edns-client-subnet MAY use the